gasparian/lsh-search-go/README.md

 One of the fundamental topic in the image-retrieval field is perceptual hashing.
 The goal of this project is to build fast image search service based on p-hashes.
 There are a lot of approaches, but, obviously, one of the most convenient ways to create perceptual hash - is feature extraction using pretrained CNNs.

+Use cases:
+ - finding dublicates;
+ - finding original images (for example high-res, having only low-res);
+ - finding sources where searched image appears;

 The project consists of two major, separable parts:
  - images hashing service;
  - hashes search engine;